“Owning a home is a keystone of wealth—both financial affluence and emotional security” -Suze Orman

 You want your property to sell and you want it to sell it fast.
 To achieve this, you must set it up in the most appealing way possible as you will never get another chance in making a first impression.
 When homes are on the list in the market, it is in its best position to sell, and of course, you would want your home to be in model shape before showing it off.
 Try to observe your home from a buyer’s point of view.
 In fact, take it a step further by asking the assistance of a friend and let them see what could potentially turn off buyers from striking a deal with you.
 Once you have an idea what it is, fix it up, repair what needs to improve so you can stage your home correctly and have it sell for the price you want it to market.

 3.)
 You Reveal Too Much to Your Buyer

-In your enthusiasm in finding a serious buyer for your home, you tend to reveal things about your home that are best kept to yourself.
-For an instance, do not think that the appraisal value of your home would persuade a buyer to pay more by talking about it during your showing.
+In your enthusiasm for finding a serious buyer for your home, you tend to reveal things about your home that are kept to yourself.
+For instance, do not think that the appraisal value of your home would persuade a buyer to pay more by talking about it during your showing.
 Additionally, do not let your buyer know why you are selling as they will use this information against you.
 If prompted, simply tell them your housing needs have changed.

 4.)
 You Do Not Understand Your Rights

 As a home seller, you should be adequately armed with information regarding what rights you have as a seller.
 This is to protect yourself from unsavory buyers and charlatans.
 One way of protecting yourself is to have a correctly written contract which would legally bind you and your buyer.
 Before signing, be aware of which repairs and closing costs you are responsible for and those that you are not.
 Read the contract thoroughly and review your title to see if your property conflicts with any of the